seansica/resume/edit-me/cms/professionalExperiences/1-cmit-internship.md

 title: Intern
 ---

-I interned for 7 months.
-Right around the time I was hired full-time, the company merged with another MSP (based in Pittsburgh).
-The resultant company was called Apogee IT Solutions.
+Right around the time that my internship was converted to a full-time staff position, CMIT Solutions of Boston merged with another MSP; the resultant company was called Apogee IT Solutions.

 ### Responsibilities: